Jackie-LJQ/CS61a/README.md

 # CS61a

-Part of coursework in UCB CS61a 2019 Full
+Part of coursework in UCB CS61a 2019 Fall